-Hazard Type Occurrences Between % Chance of Occurring Recurrence Interval (in years) 1905 and 2023 in Any Given Year (# Years/Number of Events) Wildfire 62 52.54% 1.90
+Hazard Type Occurrences Between 1905 and 2023 % Chance of Occurring in Any Given Year Recurrence Interval (in years) (# Years/Number of Events) Wildfire 62 52.54% 1.90

 Source: NOAA NCEI 2023; NJOEM 2019; Burlington County 2019

 Note: Disaster occurrences include federally declared disasters since the 1950 Federal Disaster Relief Act, and selected events since 1968.
 Due to limitations in data, not all wildfire events occurring between 1954 and 1996 are accounted for in the tally of occurrences.
 As a result, the number of hazard occurrences is underestimated.